-Life on the homestead has been a little quieter but a little merrier as weâ€™ve begun preparing for the holiday season.
+Life on the homestead has been a little quieter but a little merrier as weâ€™ve begun preparing for the holidays.
 Our Christmas tree is up and jolly tunes fill the house.
 As with all things from our transition from urban to rural living, the holidays are getting a little makeover.
 S

 With a little one in the house, Iâ€™m compelled to cultivate a season that is special in her eyesâ€”one full of warmth and love.
 Iâ€™ve used this time when most people hustle and bustle around a mall to reflect more about the relationships that have impacted our livesâ€”the human ones, as well as the ones we have with our land and the activities we engage in.

-During the holidays, we want to open our lives to those people—have them over for hot cocoas and Christmas candy-making and share moonlit hikes during the first hour of the new year.
+During the holidays, we want to open our homestead and our lives to those people.
+We want to have them over for hot cocoas and Christmas candy-making and share moonlit hikes during the first hour of the new year.
 But we also want to take time this season to hold gratitude for our land and its resources.
-We want to cut a tree to bring in for decorating, and to use pieces of nature to add a special touch to our decked halls.
+We want to cut a tree to bring in for decorating.
+And we want to use pieces of nature to add a special touch to our decked halls.

 Soon, I hope to erect a little bird feeder outside our kitchen window so we I can watch the birds that have decided to tough out our Kentucky winter while we wash dishes and prepare meals.
 And Iâ€™m sure weâ€™ll have plenty of opportunities to sit pond-side to listen to the stillness that befalls the country landscape when it snows.

 This is a picture of what I hope our holidays will look like going forward.
 Fewer long lines at stores and crowded parking lots.
 Less hustle and bustle.
 And more cozy days filled with the family and friends we love most on the land that has captured our hearts.